← Back to 史記

 使

 In the second year of Emperor Hui's reign, Xiao He died.
-When Cao Can heard the news, he told his retainers to pack at once, saying, "I am about to be summoned to serve as chancellor."
+When Cao Shen heard the news, he told his retainers to pack at once, saying, "I am about to be summoned to serve as chancellor."
 Before long, imperial envoys arrived to summon him, just as he had predicted.
-Before departing, Cao Can instructed his successor as chancellor: "Treat the prisons and markets of Qi as a sacred trust, and take care not to meddle with them."
+Before departing, Cao Shen instructed his successor as chancellor: "Treat the prisons and markets of Qi as a sacred trust, and take care not to meddle with them."
 The new chancellor asked, "Is there truly nothing more important in governing than this?"
-Cao Can replied, "It is not as simple as that.
+Cao Shen replied, "No, that is not so.
 The prisons and markets are places that accommodate all sorts of people.
 If you interfere with them, where will the troublemakers go?
 That is why I place this matter above all else."

 11

-In his early, humble days, Cao Can had been close friends with Xiao He; but once they rose to become generals and chancellors, a rift grew between them.
-Yet when Xiao He lay on his deathbed, the only man he recommended as worthy to succeed him was Cao Can.
-Cao Can succeeded Xiao He as Chancellor of Han.
+In his early, humble days, Cao Shen had been close friends with Xiao He; but once they rose to become generals and chancellors, a rift grew between them.
+Yet when Xiao He lay on his deathbed, the only man he recommended as worthy to succeed him was Cao Shen.
+Cao Shen succeeded Xiao He as Chancellor of Han.
 In all matters of governance he changed nothing, adhering strictly to the regulations Xiao He had established.

 12